-Nonexempt means you will either be required to surrender the property or pay its value in cash as a part of the bankruptcy.
-In some cases, people are allowed to keep nonexempt properties.
+Nonexempt means you’ll be required to surrender the property or pay its value in cash as a part of the bankruptcy.
+In some cases, homeowners are allowed to keep nonexempt properties.
 It all depends on the bankruptcy trustee and how they choose to handle the property.

-To understand how Chapter 7 impacts your existing home mortgage, you must first understand the difference between a loan and a lien.
+To understand how Chapter 7 bankruptcy impacts a home mortgage, you must first understand the difference between a loan and a lien.

 When you get a mortgage, your mortgage company gives you a loan.
-They let you borrow money in order to buy a property.
-When they do that, they place a lien on the property.
-A lien is a right or interest in the property that the mortgage company has until the debt (or loan) is paid in full.
+The lender lets you borrow money in order to buy a property.
+When the mortgage company does this, it places a lien on the property.
+A lien is a right or interest in the property that the lender has until the debt (or loan) is paid in full.

-When you file Chapter 7, you are no longer legally obligated to repay the loan.
-“Legally obligated” is the key phrase here because Chapter 7 does not get rid of the lien on the property.
-Your lender still has a right to the property if the debt is not paid.
+When you file Chapter 7, you’re no longer legally obligated to repay the loan.
+“Legally obligated” is the key phrase here because Chapter 7 doesn’t get rid of the lien on the property.
+Your lender still has a right to the property if the debt isn’t paid.

 How Are Exemptions Determined In A Chapter 7 Bankruptcy?

-Since your house has to be considered exempt from the bankruptcy in order to have the most favorable scenario for keeping your house, it’s important to know how exemptions are determined.
-How your home is handled in a bankruptcy is determined by state or federal homestead exemptions.
+Since your house must be considered exempt from the bankruptcy for you to have the most favorable scenario for keeping it, knowing how exemptions are determined is critical.
+State or federal homestead exemptions determine how your home is handled in a bankruptcy.
 While specifics will vary by state, here’s how the exemption works.

-There’s usually a certain period you must have lived in the house before it can be considered for an exemption.
-For example, if you file under the federal statute, you must have owned the home for 40 months.
+There’s usually a certain period of time that you must live in the house before it can be considered for an exemption.
+For example, if you file under the federal statute, you must own the home for 40 months.

 The second key determinant for an exemption is the amount of equity you have in the home, which requires knowing your home value.
 State and federal statutes let you exempt a certain amount of equity from being used by a trustee to pay off creditors and lenders.
 The exact amount that you can protect will vary from state to state.